JiPaix/Fukayo/README.md

         <img width="32" src="https://user-images.githubusercontent.com/26584973/205162228-da47dbdf-473b-4fe2-92c9-32a1a978e8b6.png">
         <img width="32" src="https://user-images.githubusercontent.com/26584973/205162072-a9d97b4f-ecb5-4261-8a5d-f791b7ef6a39.png">
       </h1>
-      <p>A desktop application to read your favorite mangas from your favorite websites:</p>
+      <p>A desktop application to read your favorite manga/manhwa/manhua from your favorite websites:</p>
       <ul>
         <li>Keep track of your reading progress</li>
         <li>Always get the latest releases directly from their sources</li>